-Fellows work in cutting-edge research labs in the University of Wisconsin–Madison Department of Biochemistry.
-A faculty member in the department mentors and supports fellows throughout the duration of the fellowship.
+The selected fellows will work in a cutting-edge research lab led by a faculty member from the University of Wisconsin–Madison Department of Biochemistry who will mentor and support the fellow throughout the duration of the fellowship.

-Application materials must be uploaded by July 16, 2025
+Application materials must be uploaded TBD

-Accompanying recommendations must be uploaded by July 30, 2025
+Accompanying recommendations must be uploaded TBD

 This is an accordion element with a series of buttons that open and close related content panels.